AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    ![change AF theme](/help/forms/assets/edit_theme_af.png)

-You can see the customizations performed in a theme folder on a browser.
+You can see the theme customizations are performed in a theme folder on a browser.

 Once, you are satisfied with the modifications done in a theme folder, deploy the theme to your Cloud Service environment using the front-end pipeline.